mikeramage/aoc2021/README.md

 Meh.
 I'm sure there's a more elegant algorithm to calculate this, but things to do, people to see.
 And hey, Rust, why do you have to make simple maths so awkward?

 # Day 8
-There are probably several ways to do implement a solution to this problem well.
+There are probably several ways to implement a clear and elegant solution to this problem.
 This is not one of them.